In this blog post, I’m giving you 15 easy-to-implement summative assessment examples for your elementary classroom.

 10. Create Your Own Kahoot!
 Or Jeopardy Game

 Allow students to create a game online and play it with classmates.
+This activity not only helps review key content but also involves edtech tools for a more modern approach to learning.
 My students have loved Kahoot! and JeopardyLabs.

 11. Make a Google Slides or PowerPoint Show

-Students can create a presentation that includes text and images to teach key points about the topic.
+Students create a presentation that includes text and images to teach key points about the topic.
+It’s a comprehensive summative assessment showing their ability to synthesize information.

 12. Write Your Own Test Questions & Answer Key